Personal Injury Protection (PIP) Claims

 Insurance companies make many types of excuses as to why they are not paying your PIP claim.
 You spent years in school to become a medical provider.
 You work hard to provide for your patients.
 You should be properly compensated for your services.
 If you have submitted a bill to a PIP insurance carrier and received either a denial or an underpayment, contact us today.
 At Englander Peebles, we examine both the HICFA that you submit to your patient's insurance company as well as the reasons for denial/underpayment.
 If you were wrongfully denied payment in full for your services, we will serve a demand on your behalf.
 Insurance companies have 30 days to send you proper payment.
 If they refuse, we will file a lawsuit on your behalf.Contact Our Personal Injury Protection Lawyers Today

 If you are a health care provider and need assistance with filing a Personal Injury Protection claim for a covered patient who was injured in a car accident, Englander Peebles is here to help you.
-He is an experienced personal injury attorney who knows how to advocate fiercely for a client's rights both in and out of court.
+We are experienced personal injury attorneys who know how to advocate fiercely for a client's rights both in and out of court.
 You may contact our law firm for a free initial consultation by calling (954) 500-4878 or by completing our online contact form.